Runtime APIs

 downloadUpdate(onStatusUpdate?)

-Downloads and stages an update, and returns:
+Downloads and stages an update:

 Promise<